Shirin Ebadi: Political views

-Concerning the Israeli–Palestinian conflict, in 2010, Shirin Ebadi, was one of four Peace Prize laureates supporting legislation requiring the University of California to divest itself from any companies providing technology to the Israel Defense Forces, who (bill supporters declared) were engaged in war crimes.
+Concerning the Israeli–Palestinian conflict, in 2010, Shirin Ebadi was one of four Peace Prize laureates supporting legislation requiring the University of California to divest itself from any companies providing technology to the Israel Defense Forces, who (bill supporters declared) were engaged in war crimes.
 (The legislation was supported by the Associated Students of the University of California).

-Since the victory of Hassan Rouhani in the 2013 Iranian presidential election, Shirin Ebadi has expressed her worry about the growing human rights violations in her homeland.
-Ebadi, in her Dec.
-2013 speech at Human Rights Day seminar at Leiden University angrily said: "I will shut up, but the problems of Iran will not be solved".
+Since the victory of Hassan Rouhani in the 2013 Iranian presidential election, Shirin Ebadi has expressed her worry about the growing human rights violations in Iran.
+Ebadi, in a December 2013 speech at a Human Rights Day seminar at Leiden University stated, "I will shut up, but the problems of Iran will not be solved".

 In April 2015, speaking on the subject of the Western campaign against the Sunni extremist group ISIL in Syria and Iraq, Ebadi expressed her desire that the Western world spend money funding education and an end to corruption rather than fighting with guns and bombs.
-She reasoned that because the Islamic State stems from an ideology based on a "wrong interpretation of Islam", the physical force will not end ISIS because it will not end its beliefs.
+She reasoned that because the Islamic State stems from an ideology based on a "wrong interpretation of Islam", physical force would not destroy ISIS because it would not end its beliefs.

-In 2018, in an interview with Bloomberg, Ebadi stated her belief that the Islamic Republic has reached a point of which it is now un-reformable.
+In 2018, in an interview with Bloomberg, Ebadi stated her belief that the Islamic Republic had reached a point of becoming un-reformable.
 Ebadi called for a referendum on the Islamic Republic.

+During the 2025–2026 Iranian protests, Ebadi condemned Iranian security forces for directly shooting unarmed protesters in Fasa, calling it a human rights violation.
+In a message shared on Instagram, Ebadi stressed that using live ammunition against unarmed civilians cannot be justified.
+She urged authorities to immediately stop the violence, ensure proper medical care for those injured, and investigate who authorized the use of live fire against protesters in Fasa.

+During the 2026 Iran war ceasefire, Ebadi criticized European governments for their silence in light of the Iranian government's repression of the Iranian people.